-Second Gear August Non-Profit: Friends of DuPont Forest
+Second Gear's August Non-Profit: Friends of DuPont Forest

 This month we are thrilled to host Friends of DuPont Forest as our August non-profit!